HillaryDanan/abstraction-intelligence/README.md

 ### Robotics and Embodied AI

-If self/world distinction drives self-state, embodied AI trained with genuine environmental interaction should develop Stage 4 signatures more readily than disembodied systems.
+If self/world distinction drives self-state, embodied AI trained with genuine environmental interaction and survival-like stakes should develop Stage 4 signatures more readily than disembodied systems.
 This is testable in current robotics platforms.

+### Agentic AI Systems

+Persistent agents with memory across sessions, modifiable objectives, and stakes tied to self-maintenance represent a test case for the substrate-neutral hypothesis.
+If such systems develop self-state signatures while stateless systems do not, this supports the hypothesis that what matters is bounded persistence + stakes + inside/outside asymmetry, not biological embodiment specifically.

 ### Clinical Applications